developerruhul/frontend-checklist/README.md

 ## Usage

-Just study each topic and check them done.
-As for the tasks, complete them and put the links at the right of the task checklist
+Just study each topic and check them as done ✅.
+As for the tasks, complete them and put the links at the right side of the task instructions.
+So like this -

-- [x] Create a webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format. --- [solution](#) // link of your solution or project
+- [x] Create a webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format. --> [solution](#) // link of your solution or project

 ## PHASE 1: THE BASICS